Justin-K/PyTrade/README.md

 # Trading_Bot
-Automated trader written in Python.
+An automated trading bot written in Python.
+Base version inlcudes a CLI interface.